MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cash-mgmt.md

 Cash management is handled in the following ways when the cash traceability feature is enabled:

 - A user who runs a **Declare start amount** operation must enter the source of cash.
-The user can search for the available safes that are defined in the store, and then select the safe that the cash is being taken out of so that it can be put into the register.
+The user can search for the available safes that are defined in the store.
+They can then select the safe that the cash is being taken out of so that it can be put into the register.
 - A user who runs a **Tender removal** operation is prompted to select from a list of open float entry transactions.
 If the corresponding float entry doesn't exist in the system, the user can create a non-linked tender removal transaction.
 - A user who runs a **Float entry** operation is prompted to select from a list of open tender removal transactions.
 If the corresponding tender removal doesn't exist in the system, the user can create a non-linked float entry transaction.
 - A user who runs a **Safe drop** operation is prompted to select the safe where the cash is being dropped.